lalosh/cryptoApp/README.md

 ## 1-Symmetric Encryption

     Overview:
-    use the secret key to encrypt a message before send and use it again to decrypt a message when received
+        Use the secret key to encrypt a message before send and use it again to decrypt a message when received

     Use web-crypto-api to generate one secret key per user and use it to encrypt each message the user has typed in showing the result as soon as the user hit the send button.

+    input: the message(as an array buffer)
+    output: the encrypted message(cipher text) + Initialization vector(iv)

     Info:
     Alogorithm used: AES-CBC
     key length: 128 bit

-    input: the message(as an array buffer)
-    output: the encrypted message(cipher text) + Initialization vector(iv)

     Why AES use the iv?
         First AES initialize iv with random values for each encryption process and use this iv with the message to get the cipher text. then you have to attach the iv with each encrypted message to decrypt it later on.

-    How do you know iv is really fully random and protectful? if you send two identical messages you will have two totally different cipher text which make it really hard even for `Crypto Analysis` to deduce what has been send and received between you and the one who are you talking with.
+    How do you know iv is really fully random and protectful?
+        If you send two identical messages you will have two totally different cipher text which make it really hard even for `Crypto Analysis` to deduce what has been send and received between you and the one who are you talking with.